xgong75/Characterizing-Bias-in-AD-Detection/README.md

 # Fair and Safe AI for Alzheimer's Disease Detection

 This project explores the use of multimodal machine learning and large language models (LLMs) to detect Alzheimer's Disease (AD) from electronic health records (EHRs), with a focus on **fairness** and **AI safety** across demographic groups.
+I partnernerd with Harvard Medical School for the study of this project, advised by Sudeshna Das, Ph.D.

 ## 🧠 Project Overview